smchm/smchm.github.io/_posts/2022-06-27-vault-hacks.markdown

 {% endhighlight %}

-Now we have the values we want in our JSON object we can write them back the data to the Vault endpoint.
+Now we have the values we want in our JSON object we can write them back to our Vault endpoint.
 However first we can *simulate* the write by performing a dry-run using the Vault flag *--output-curl-string* to make sure everything is as we expect:

 {% highlight bash %}